hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ## Learning Objectives

-* Perform exploratory data analysis and visualize sample concordance.
+* Perform exploratory data analysis using an affinity binding matrix
 * Learn to use DiffBind for differential binding analysis
-* Interpret results and export output for further downstream analysis.
+* Interpret results and export output for further downstream analysis

 ## Differential enrichment analysis